-Check out the Top 10 Tips and comment whether Ghee will be a new member of your arsenal of goodies for making nutritiously fabulous dishes.
+Check out the Top 10 Tips and comment on whether Ghee will be a new member of your arsenal of goodies for making nutritiously fabulous dishes.

-3. Won't smoke up the kitchen Ghee has a high smoke rate, not as high as avocado oil, which has the highest, but its up there.
+3. Won't smoke up the kitchen Ghee has a high smoke rate, not as high as avocado oil, which has the highest, but it's up there.
 Consider it for high heat sauteeing and healthy baking.
 It is a stable, natural fat.
 Its chemical structure will not be altered or damaged when it is heated.
 That is a bonus tip, especially if you are experimenting with new recipes; sauteeing or baking.

-5. It has staying power Ghee can live in your kitchen pantry for up to a month once it's been opened, and it lasts in the fridge for about 7 months. this is due to the lack of moisture in the oil.
+5. It has staying power Ghee can live in your kitchen pantry for up to a month once it's been opened, and it lasts in the fridge for about seven months. this is due to the lack of moisture in the oil.
 Make sure to store your ghee in a sealed jar away from warmth.

 6. Good Cholesterol Booster It's a top-notch source of LDL cholesterol.
-Cholesterol is a healing agent within the vessels, a great conductor for nerve transmission and is stored in the white matter of your brain.
+Cholesterol is a healing agent within the vessels, a great conductor for nerve transmission, and is stored in the white matter of your brain.
 Cholesterol levels increase throughout the duration of a stress response.
 Giving the body good fats like Ghee supports the body's ability to deal with stress.
 Woohoo, I need all the stress support I can get.

 8. It's a Hormone Stabilizer

-9. It’s Lactose and Casein Free
+9. Its Lactose and Casein Free

 The most impressive benefit of ghee is that it’s free of lactose and casein protein.
 Some people have a milk allergy, which might also stem from a heightened sensitivity to casein, and others may be hypersensitive to lactose.
-For individuals with a casein allergy, the response can also include swelling of lips, mouth, tongue, face or throat; hives; or congestion.
-Those with a lactose intolerance have a hard time digesting the milk sugar lactose.
+For individuals with a casein allergy, the response can also include swelling of lips, mouth, tongue, face, or throat; hives; or congestion.
+Those with lactose intolerance have a hard time digesting the milk sugar lactose.
 But, symptoms are commonly a whole lot less risky than a casein hypersensitive reaction.
-Signs and symptoms of lactose intolerance may also include bloating, flatulence, nausea, vomiting, gurgling and cramps.
+Signs and symptoms of lactose intolerance may also include bloating, flatulence, nausea, vomiting, gurgling, and cramps.
 If you have sensitivities to both casein or lactose, don't worry, you shouldn't have any issues with Ghee.
 All milk solids are eliminated thru skimming and straining.